Mac-Barrett/SvelteKit-ReCaptcha/README.md

 }
 ```

-If you've done everything correctly, this should be working perfectly.
+If you've done everything correctly, the reCaptcha widget should now be working.
 The hooks inside of this component can be edited if you so choose to provide further functionality to the component; however, that is up to you to decide how it is implemented.
 There is further function documentation inside this component, and if you have any other issues the docs are actually somewhat informative: https://developers.google.com/recaptcha/docs/display

 ## Creating a project